pprados/tag_images_for_google_drive/README.md

 ```

 ### Installation from PIP
-- In virtualenv, conda env, use
+- In virtualenv or conda env, use
 ```shell
 $ pip install tag_images_for_google_drive
 ```